mariiapronesti01/Foundation_of_HPC_assignement/exercise2/README.md

-This folder contains data used for comparing three distinct mathematical libraries: BLIS, OpenBLAS, and MKL.
-Measurements were conducted on both EPYC and THIN nodes, with each set of measurements repeated five times.
+This folder contains data used for comparing three distinct mathematical libraries: **BLIS**, **OpenBLAS**, and **MKL**.
+Measurements were conducted on both EPYC and THIN nodes of the *Orfeo* cluster at AreaSciencePark, with each set of measurements repeated five times.

 ## Folder Structure